nestjs/docs.nestjs.com/content/recipes/suites.md

 **Base Module Setup**

 Consider a module setup for `CatsService` that includes `CatsApiService`, `CatsDAL`, `HttpClient`, and `Logger`.
-This will be our base for the examples:
+This will be our base for the examples in this recipe:

 ```typescript
 @@filename(cats.module)